 Input layers are summarized into tracks using a unique identifier.
 The summary results are calculated within each track.

-Each track can optionally apply numeric statistics (Count,Sum, Minimum, Maximum, Range, Mean, Standard Deviation, and Variance) or string statistics (Count and Any) for the features summarized within a track.
+Each track can optionally apply numeric statistics (Count,Sum, Minimum, Maximum, Range, Mean, Standard Deviation, Variance, First, and Last) or string statistics (Count,Any,First, and Last) for the features summarized within a track.

 The count statistic (for strings and numeric fields) counts the number of nonnull values.
 The count of the following values equals 5: [0, 1, 10, 5, null, 6] = 5.
 The count of this set of values equals 3: [Primary, Primary, Secondary, null] = 3.